-Collectivism, as a policy of general solidarity, only realizes itself through the dissolution of individual wills in a hierarchy of command that culminates in the person of the enlightened guide-the Leader, Emperor, Führer, Father of the Peoples.
+Collectivism, as a policy of general solidarity, only realizes itself through the dissolution of individual wills in a hierarchy of command that culminates in the person of the enlightened guide--the Leader, Emperor, Fuhrer, Father of the Peoples.
 Nominally incorporating into his person the transcendent forces that unify the mass of nobodies and legitimize as many sacrifices as are imposed on it, this creature, in reality, not only retains in himself all the weaknesses, limitations, and defects of his initial individuality, but almost invariably lets himself be corrupted and degraded to a point which is below the level of moral integrity of the common individual, transforming himself into a despicable mental patient.
 Hitler rolling on the floor in trances of persecutory mania; Stalin delighting himself in the sadistic pleasure of condemning to death his most intimate friends on the allegation of crimes they had not committed; Mao Dzedong sexually abusing hundreds of peasant girls who he had promised to defend against the lubricity of landowners, show that the political power accumulated in the hands of these individuals did not increase in a single milligram their power of self-control, it only put at their disposal the means to impose their individual whims upon the mass of de-individualized subjects.
-Collective solidarity culminates in the empire of the "Absolute Individual."
-And this individual, whom propaganda covers with all the pomp of a heaven-sent man, is never an example of sanctity, virtue, and heroism, but rather of wickedness, abjection, and cowardice.
+Collective solidarity culminates in the empire of the "Absolute Individual."10 And this 10 The term is from Julius Evola, but here I use it in a sense that is not necessarily his.

+individual, whom propaganda covers with all the pomp of a heavensent man, is never an example of sanctity, virtue, and heroism, but rather of wickedness, abjection, and cowardice.
 Absolute collectivism is the triumph of Absolute Egoism.